Clean, Green Boating Routines – Tips for Maintaining a Healthy Lake

 Now that you know what green boating is, and how to practice it effectively, you’re ready to hit the water!

 Looking for a great place to rent fun and affordable boats in Lake Coeur d’Alene?
 Come see us at Resort Boat Rentals.
-We offer pontoon boat rentals, jet skis and paddle boards, sport boat rentals, and even more.
+We offer pontoon boat rentals, paddle boards, sport boat rentals, and even more.

 Located right on the Coeur d’Alene Resort, we are conveniently right on the lake and just minutes from fun and adventure.
 Give us a call today, we’d love to help you make the most of your summer vacation!